Carving is not only cutting.

 Q : Oh my!
 How do you do it!?

-With a scalpel on thick watercolor paper, I simply cut ‘n lift, cut ‘n lift… in a sort of meditative estate, without any previous design… Just letting flow, lettin’ flow… and magic appear.
+With a scalpel on thick watercolor paper, I simply cut ‘n lift, cut ‘n lift… without any previous design… Just letting it flow, lettin’ flow… and magic appears.

 Q : You must be patient!